-VIF increased its lending assets to related parties from € 33,8 billion in 2022 to € 34,7 billion in 2023, assisting companies in the Automotive Division to maintain their market position.
+As of 30 June 2025, the company slightly decreased its lending assets to related parties from \notin 34 billion in 2024 to \notin 33,5 billion assisting group companies to maintain their market position.
 All outstanding loans have been fully performing.

-VIF realized a gain of \in 36,2 million after tax in the first half of 2023.
+VIF realized a profit of \notin 30,2 million after tax in the first half of 2025.
 The Company generates income mainly from the Group financing business.
-The net interest income amounts to \in 29,1 million.
-For the second half of 2023 we expect business volume and net interest income to be on a similar level as in the first half.
+The net interest income amounts to \notin 29,9 million.
+For the second half of 2025 we expect business volume and net interest income to be on a similar level as in the first half.